 That's it.
 Four presents.
 It covers everything they could want without having the expectations of wanting more and more or being upset they didn't get a ton of presents.

-We find this to be really fun because there is a restriction on what you can buy, it becomes a little game to find just the right present to fit each category and stay within the category.
+We think present buying this way is more fun because there is a restriction on what you can buy, so it becomes a little game to find just the right present to fit each category.

 If you want to join the Meal Prep Challenge, which starts January 1st, 2018, check out the info and registration page.

-Finally, if you love personal finance, are proud of your budget and want to help people feel good about their money; or you are already are a financial coach, check out Financial Coach Academy.
-This is our 10 week online Financial Coach Training course where you learn how to build a financial coaching business from the ground up.
-(Use code: earlybird by December 31, 2017 to get $500 off)
+Finally, if you love personal finance, are proud of your budget and want to help people feel good about their money, check out Financial Coach Academy.
+This is our 10-week online financial coach training course where you learn how to build a financial coaching business from the ground up.
+(Use code: earlybird by December 31, 2017 to get $500 off!)